jupcan/toggl-card/README.md

 doc      generate documentation from code commets
 ```

-Dependencies are listed in the go module and can be installed running **make get** if desired.
+Dependencies are listed in the go module and can be installed running **make get**.
 Mainly 3 of them have been used:

-1. [github.com/google/uuid](github.com/google/uuid) - to create UUIDs that unequivocally represent decks
+1. [github.com/google/uuid](https://github.com/google/uuid) - to create UUIDs that unequivocally represent decks
-2. [github.com/gorilla/mux](github.com/google/uuid) - to implement a router and dispatcher for matching incoming requests to their respective handler
+2. [github.com/gorilla/mux](https://github.com/google/uuid) - to implement a router and dispatcher for matching incoming requests to their handler
-3. [github.com/stretchr/testify](github.com/google/uuid) - to make easier the tests development by the use of common assertions functions
+3. [github.com/stretchr/testify](https://github.com/google/uuid) - to make easier the tests development by the use of common assertions functions

 Use **make all** to run all tests, see the results, build de api binary file and execute it.
 The router will be listening for requests in localhost 8080 port by default.